HISTORY IN THE MAKING

 Stephen Hendricks | Head Brewer

-Stephen started working in restaurants in High School where, like his Mother, found a passion for food.
-After High School Stephen enrolled in culinary college at Baltimore International Culinary College, and graduated in 1996.
-While in culinary school, Stephen also began Home brewing (broke college student), and turned this into a fulfilling hobby.
+Stephen started working in restaurants in high School where, like his mother, found a passion for food.
+After high School Stephen enrolled in culinary college at Baltimore International Culinary College.
+While in culinary school, Stephen also began home brewing, and turned this into a fulfilling hobby.
 When Stephen moved out to Flagstaff in 1998, there weren’t a whole lot of chef opportunities available, but was able to procure a line cook position at Beaver Street Brewery.
-When Brewmaster/owner Evan Hanseth needed a new assistant in the brewery, Stephen jumped at the opportunity, submitting home brew samples.
+When Brewmaster/owner Evan Hanseth needed a new assistant in the brewery, Stephen jumped at the opportunity.
 Stephen worked alongside Evan for 3 years, and then at Mogollon Brewing Co. for 13 years, before returning to BSB to run the brewery in 2014.
 When Stephen is not in the brewery you can find him on the Disc Golf course, the 4×4 trails, down river with his best friends, or cooking a homemade meal at home.

 HISTORY OF OUR BUILDING